UoMResearchIT/CapX/README.md

 ```bash
 docker compose up --build
 ```
+You can then access the app via a web browser at `http://localhost:3000`.
+You can change the port by setting the environment variable CAPX_PORT, either in a .env file or in the environment.

 Use Ctrl-C to bring the container down.
 The database state will be maintained in a docker volume.
 To wipe the volume and start from the initial state, use
 ```bash
 docker volume rm capx_state